google/WebFundamentals/src/content/en/updates/2017/12/audio-worklet.md

 ## Concepts

-AudioWorklet nicely keeps the user-supplied JavaScript code all within the audio processing thread — that is, it doesn’t have to jump over to the main thread to process audio.
+Audio Worklet nicely keeps the user-supplied JavaScript code all within the audio processing thread — that is, it doesn’t have to jump over to the main thread to process audio.
 This means the user-supplied script code gets to run on the audio rendering thread (AudioWorkletGlobalScope) along with other